Efficient Characterization of Quantum Evolutions via a Recommender System: Recommender system via matrix factorization

 MFA represents the user-item interaction in a lower dimensional latent space \cite{wiki:mfa}.
-User-item interaction matrix can be decomposed in two lower dimension matrices with a latent-factor dimensionality $f$.
 Consider a set of $m$ users and a set of $n$ items.
-Each user $i$ is represented using a parameter vector $\Theta^{(i)} \in \mathbb{R}^f $ and each item $j$ is represented using a feature vector $X^{(j)} \in \mathbb{R}^f$ (see Fig. \ref{ratingscheme}(a)).
-Here $\mathbb{R}^f$ is the coordinate space of dimension $f$ over real numbers.
+Each user $i$ is represented using a parameter vector $\Theta^{(i)} \in \mathbbm{R}^f $ and each item $j$ is represented using a feature vector $X^{(j)} \in \mathbbm{R}^f$ (Fig. \ref{ratingscheme}(a)).
+Here $\mathbbm{R}^f$ is the coordinate space of dimension $f$ over real numbers.
 The interaction between a user $i$ and an item $j$ is modeled by the scalar product

-and can be conceived as the predicted rating.
-Thus the task reduces to finding, for all users and all items, the vectors $\Theta$ and $X$, which are consistent with known ratings and thereby make the best predictions about the unknown elements.
+that is conceived as the predicted rating.
+Now the task reduces to finding for all users and all items, the latent vectors consistent with known ratings and thereby making the best predictions about the unknown elements.

-Initially one starts with random parameter as well as feature vectors and evaluate rating elements $r_{i,j}$.
+We start with random guesses for the latent vectors and evaluate rating elements $r_{i,j}$.
 Let $\kappa = \{(i,j)\}$ be the set of user-item pairs for which the ratings ${\cal R}_{i,j}$ are known.
-The mismatch between the actual and evaluated ratings is given by
+The mismatch between the evaluated and actual ratings is quantified by

-The next step is to optimize $\Theta$ and $X$ vectors by minimizing $J_0$.
-To avoid over-fitting, two regularization terms are added, such that the objective function is of the form
+The next step is to optimize the latent vectors by minimizing the mismatch $J_0$.
+Over-fitting is avoided by including two regularization terms in the objective function

 where $\lambda$ is the regularization parameter and $\Vert \cdot \Vert$ denotes the norm of the vector.
-Here we use first order gradient descent algorithm for the minimization task.
-The gradients in the $k$th iteration can be casted as
+We may now use the first-order gradient descent algorithm for the minimization task.
+The gradients in the $k$th iteration can be cast as